My mind was blown the first time I encountered roots in a plumbing system. I vividly remember it because of how shocking it was to me.

 It was a cast-iron line and I remember thinking, “That’s not possible!”
-However, that was a long time ago and since then I have seen roots and too many sewer lines to count.
+However, that was a long time ago and since then I have seen too many roots in too many sewer lines to count.
 I’m sure that some of you reading this are in the same boat that I was.

 A tree can grow on the side of a cliff.
-As hard as cast-iron is, it still has weak points.
+As hard as cast iron is, it still has weak points.
 Clay pipe has way more weak points than cast iron pipe and PVC has way less, but it doesn’t matter.

 Step 1: Drain Cleaning